Quo Vadis: Hybrid Machine Learning Meta-Model based on Contextual and Behavioral Malware Representations: Conclusion and Future Work

 This observation holds across in-sample validation and out-of-sample test sets, collected from divergent systems and in different time frames, allowing us to conclude that this is a property of a hybrid solution rather than an artifact of a specific dataset.
 We conclude that the meta-model can learn patterns typical to malicious samples out of representation combinations produced by different analysis techniques.
 Furthermore, this conclusion is supported by the dataset size, significantly larger than in related works on behavioral malware analysis.

+Empirical observations show that the GAMMA attack has low efficiency against hybrid heuristic that incorporates static, dynamic, and contextual features of PE.
+We assume this extrapolates to other adversarial techniques targeted at altering PE properties that modify the feature space of static detectors.
+These attacks do not affect PE properties evaluated by emulation and file path module.
+A successful attack against such a hybrid system should incorporate multipurpose action space that allows altering static, dynamic, and contextual properties.

 We suggest that the positive traits of dynamic and contextual analysis can be extended further.
 While we represent PE behavior on a system with an API call sequence, not all executable functionality is expressed through API calls.
 Additional visibility sources might be crucial to minimize ambiguity in the model decision heuristic, and we argue that extending the modularity of composite solutions is a promising research direction.
 Most of the emulation telemetry was omitted from our analysis.
 We publicly release emulated reports of $108204$ samples and expect further work in this direction.
 File system and registry modifications, network connections, and memory allocations may provide crucial information for detection.
 The architecture of our solution allows us to extend the modularity of the decision heuristic with minimal effort by retraining only the parameters of a meta-model.

 \begin{acks} We express a deep gratitude for Marlon Tobaben, Antti Honkela and Maria Regaki for contributing towards final version of this publication. \end{acks}